If you’re wondering where to eat in Wilmington, NC, there are many outstanding choices, and I will tell you about my favorites!

 Ceviche’s is a can’t-miss stop in Wilmington.
 From the unique ceviche options to the artfully crafted small plates and entrees, it’s a menu full of colorful and delicious Central American flavors.

 Peppered Cupcake is one of the most unique and delectable cupcake shops I’ve ever visited.
 These gourmet cupcakes have won state and national awards and have made an appearance on HGTV.

 With rotating flavors that are all mouth-watering and exciting, Peppered Cupcake is one of the best bakeries in town.

 Tip: they have more flavors in-store than you’ll find online, so make sure you walk in to check out their display.
 If banana pudding is there, don’t miss it!

 Cape Fear Seafood is one of my favorite seafood restaurants in Raleigh and I feel lucky they have an inland location that gives me a taste of the coast so close to home.

-Wilmington has two locations and would be a great choice for any seafood fanatic.
+Wilmington has two locations and would be an excellent choice for any seafood fanatic.
 I especially love the shrimp and grits and crab cakes!

-Burrito Shak is another coastal restaurant that opened a location by me (in Cary) and made me fall in love with it.
+Burrito Shak is another coastal restaurant that opened a location near me (in Cary) and made me fall in love with it.